 Maturity in peppers is indicated by a color change in the fruit.
 Green peppers are harvested as immature fruits.
 Most varieties will ripen to yellow, orange, red, brown, or purple when they are fully ripe.
 Harvest with scissors or pruning shears.

 When stored at room temperature, peppers have a shelf life of 1-2 weeks.
 Preserved peppers, when pickled or stored in oil, can last for many months.
 Dried peppers will keep almost indefinitely.

 Pepper is an annual crop.
-It will complete its full life cycle, including germination, reproduction, and death, in one growing season.
+It will complete its full life cycle—including germination, reproduction, and death—in one growing season.

 A single pepper plant can produce viable seed.
 However, to maintain a variety’s diversity over time, save seeds from 5-20 pepper plants.

 Harvest fruits up to two weeks past edible stage.
 Cut around the top of the pepper and use the stem as a handle to twist out the core.
 Use the tip of a knife to flick out the seeds; rinse and dry seeds.
 Be careful when processing the fruits of hot peppers as the oils and vapors of capsaicin can cause eye, skin, and respiratory irritation.
 Work in a well-ventilated area and take care to wear protective gloves and a respirator or dust mask to prevent irritation.
 Avoid touching your eyes or nose as you work.
 If you handle hot peppers bare-handed, immediately scrub hands with soap and warm water.

 Allow seeds to air-dry on newsprint, coffee filters, or screens for several days.
 When a test seed can be cleanly snapped in half, seeds are dry enough for storage.

 Store seeds in a cool, dry place for up to three years.